Away With The Steiners

 The way we have it organised works like this:

-And on travel days, the kids are responsible for whatever is in their small, day-backpack.
+On travel days, the kids are responsible for whatever is in their small, day-backpack.
 This has a light fleece jumper; toys; iPad; book and their pens and journal.

 Everything else is in our two large backpacks.

-Now it is worth noting that I (Sarah) originally carried a 65L Macpac backpack for the first two years.
+Now it is worth noting that I (Sarah) originally carried a 65L Macpac Backpack for the first two years.

 But if you are visiting India on a short trip or coming with us on a Group Trip then you likely won’t need that much baggage allowance for your packing list for India.
-(Because remember we live full-time out of a 75L Macpac each!).

-Suitcase vs. Backpack – Packing list for India
+Suitcase vs. Backpack: Packing List for India

 The type of bag that you choose to carry with you to India for travel is important.